India pitches for collaboration with GCC in steel sector

 The Indian government has recently launched a flagship scheme for specialty steel called Production-Linked Incentive (PLI).
 Its features and its focus areas were highlighted during meetings in the UAE with the objective of exploring the potential for increasing bilateral trade in steel.

-Singh met representatives from the PIO Chambers of Commerce and Industry and the Indian Business and Professional Council, comprising of members from leading industries in the UAE in the course of the week.
+Singh met representatives from the PIO (People of India Origin) Chambers of Commerce and Industry and the Indian Business and Professional Council, comprising members from leading industries in the UAE in the course of the week.